-The American Heart Association (AHA) has confirmed several health benefits that may be experienced by a person with moderate consumption of wine which it quantified by AHA experts as one to two glasses of four-ounce each day!
+The American Heart Association (AHA) has confirmed several health benefits that may be experienced by a person with moderate consumption of wine.
+This is quantified by AHA experts as one to two glasses of four-ounce each day!

-The list of health benefits of wine is long, and with new studies being conducted on the same, new advantages is being revealed practically every other day.
+The list of health benefits of wine is long, and with new studies being conducted on the same, new advantages are being revealed practically every other day.

 Health benefits of having wine

 1) Prevents cancer